-“I learned a lot about myself, grew up personally and got much more relaxed in my way of life”
+“I learned a lot about myself, grew personally and got much more relaxed in my way of life”

 Marius studied abroad at Kasetsart University, Thailand during autumn semester of 2017.
 You can read his interview below.